DeFi-Coder-News-Letter/definer-trust-wallet-ios/README.md

-# Definer - DApp for iOS
+# Definer - DApp for iOS - Powered By Trust Wallet

 Welcome to DeFiner's open source iOS app!